On This Page:

 We hope you enjoy your stay in one of America's premier backpacking destinations.

 Planning Your Trip

 Choosing Your Wilderness Campsite

 The first step in planning your trip: decide where you want to camp and for how long.
 We suggest purchasing a Rocky Mountain National Park topographic map to choose a destination and route.
-Then, use the Wilderness Campsite Map (PDF 600kb) and Wilderness Designated Site Details to select wilderness campsites.
+Then, use the Wilderness Campsite Map and Wilderness Designated Site Details to select wilderness campsites.
 Remember to consider the abilities of the least experienced member of your party and the distance and elevation gain from the trailhead to your destination.

 Rocky Mountain National Park is a high elevation park.
 If you live at sea level, it will take you several days to become acclimated.
 Most trails begin above 8,000 feet (2,400 meters) and climb abruptly higher.
 If you are not acclimated, you can get acute mountain sickness.
 Rangers recommend spending at least one night at 7,000–8,000 feet (2,100–2,400 meters) prior to setting out.
 This will allow your body to begin to adjust to the elevation.

 Weather and Clothing

 When you visit or call the park, discuss your plans with a ranger.
 Find out if snow has melted from the trails and destinations where you hope to hike.
 Check the weather forecast before starting your trip.
 Mountain weather changes very quickly.
 Within just a few hours, bright sunny skies may give way to raging storms.
 High winds often occur in the high country.
 Wind chill accelerates the lowering of body temperature which can result in hypothermia.

 Proper clothing is your first line of defense against cold.
 Plan to dress in layers so you can regulate your temperature by bundling up or peeling down.
 Be sure to pack rain and storm gear.